tytydraco/yessleep/out/Something_is_changing_people_into_something_new_and_I_think_Im_next.md

 His name was Luke, and he first saw one of these things when he was a boy.
 He knew what was behind all of this and why it was doing it.

 I’ve been writing this for some time, and it has been reading everything I type with an alien indifference.
+It is acting weird, it isn't in a hurry to change me yet.
+It's waiting for something.
 I think I might be safe for a little longer.

 Maybe not.

 But I’m going to take a walk.
 Sorry to leave you like this, but I need a break.
 But there's so much more to tell and this has been a bit much to dig up.